 Fishermen's lives are grounded in religious beliefs and practices that are closely linked to their livelihood and their safety at sea.
-At the Vinh Loi fishing community, the most important ICH is the belief5 related to fishing activities facing two main risks including bad/unproductive catch and storms at sea.
+At the Vinh Loi fishing community, the most important ICH is the belief related to fishing activities facing two main risks including bad/unproductive catch and storms at sea.
 Like fishermen in many other places along the Vietnamese coast, Vinh Loi people worship whales, which is considered as their god who saves the life of seafarers in distress at sea.
 Whales are venerated as the tutelary god of fishermen and there is an elected management board (Ban van, literally 'Board-fishing village') representing all fishermen to take care of the cult.
-Associated with the belief of whale worship is the fishing festival (le hoi cau ngu/le nghinh Ong).
-Apart from this communal worship, most fishermen venerate lost souls (co bac) every time before going to sea.
-Other water gods and deities are also venerated.
+Associated with the belief of whale worship is the fishing festival (le hoi cau ngu/le)

-5 We distinguish 'belief' and 'religion'.
+We distinguish 'belief' and 'religion'.
 While 'religion' refers to monotheism such as Buddhism or Christianism, 'belief' can embrace faith in many sacred powers such as ancestors, spirits, nature elements.
 Number of people in Vinh Loi are Buddhists but all beliefs that we observed and described in this paper are more popular than the monotheistic religion.